bcdidryo/bioknack/README.markdown

 are relevant to bioinformatic applications.
 The tool set will be updated every time I get the knack of solving a problem which is sufficiently significant to be of public interest.
-For now, *bioknack* consists of only two contributions, but this will change eventually.
+For now, *bioknack* consists of only three contributions, but this will change eventually.

 Prerequisites